Skip to content

 Innovation in formulating lower-carbon fuels

-The race towards global net-zero transport — across road, sea, and air — demands products that are safe, reliable, and cost-effective.
-At Aramco, we leverage the power of innovation to create solutions that can help deliver stable, realistic, and inclusive solutions to the Energy Transition.
+More efficient transport — across road, sea, and air — demands products that are safe, reliable, and cost-effective.
+At Aramco, we leverage the power of innovation to create solutions that can help deliver stable, realistic, and inclusive solutions to the energy transition.

 Our advanced research and development centers around the world are investing in lower-carbon fuel formulations that are compatible with the existing transport infrastructure, from engines to turbines.
-These new fuels aim to help reduce atmospheric carbon emissions: a win-win for our everyday commute and the climate.
+These fuels aim to help reduce atmospheric carbon emissions from our everyday commute.

 Exploring a lower-carbon fuel formulation for the track…